 South Ridge Standard Route - Class 2

-From the tiny tarn south of Shelf Lake, continue up the boot path a short ways and begin hiking up mellow grassy terrain for 200 feet to where the terrain steepens at 10,220 feet.
-Continue up gradually steepening talus in a westward direction.
+From the tiny tarn south of Shelf Lake, continue up the boot path a short ways and begin hiking up boulders and grassy terrain for 200 feet to where the terrain steepens at 10,220 feet.
+Continue up steepening talus in a westward direction.
 The orange colored scree on this slope makes for a horrid ascent but with determination, you'll hit the very broad south ridge at 11,030 feet.
 There is a huge saddle with Metcalf Mountain off to the north and an unnamed Point 11,080 just to the south.
 The final bit of the steep talus slope used to gain the south ridge can often have snow on it that may be difficult to bypass at times.
 In early season be sure to have an ice axe and possibly crampons as you may have some climbing on moderate snow.
-Once on the broad ridge, head to the right and ascend the now very gentle talus up the south ridge to the summit.
+Once on the broad ridge, head to the right and ascend the now gentle sloping (but enormous) talus blocks up the south ridge to the summit.
 Actually, at times the scrambling on the boulders on the final 400 feet of the route can have a little Class 3 depending on which boulders you climb over!
 The summit boulder can be slightly tricky for shorter people to surmount.
-Enjoy the views.
+Enjoy the views from this fine perch.

 RT Distance from TH - 6.5 miles

 RT Elevation Gain from TH - 3,300 feet